 What to expect from the online Pilates classes

-- During the class you can see and hear me but I can’t see or hear you.
+During the class you can see and hear me but I can’t see or hear you.
 Microphones are off to ensure a quiet, relaxing environment for us to practise Pilates.
 Cameras are off for privacy reasons and to ensure the screen is centred exclusively on me teaching you.
-Obviously this means I’m unable to provide advice and corrections specific to you and what you’re doing.
+Obviously this means I’m unable to provide advice and corrections specific to you and what you’re doing during the class itself.

-- I will be doing the exercises along with you and right next to you on so you can refer to your screen at regular intervals if necessary to check you’re doing things correctly.
+However I will be doing the exercises along with you and right next to you on so you can refer to your screen at regular intervals to check you’re doing things correctly.
 Very handy.
 In studio classes the teacher is often quite a way from you and you have to sit up to see, which interrupts the flow of your practise.

 What you will need to get the most from the session